Best Weighted Blanket for Children: Top 5 of 2026 + Buying Guide

 - Calming: Deep pressure stimulation (DPS) helps the body relax and reduces stress and anxiety.

 - Deep sleep: The gentle pressure on the body promotes the release of the happiness hormone serotonin and lowers the stress hormone cortisol.
-This leads to a deeper and calmer sleep.
+This leads to deeper and more restful sleep.

 - Sleep quality: Children who sleep under a weighted blanket often experience fewer sleep problems such as tossing and turning.
-This results in a better night's sleep and a refreshed feeling during the day.
+This results in better rest and a refreshed feeling during the day.

 Is a weighted blanket safe for children aged 2 to 10 years?